-BARNWELL CHAPTER of the NATIONAL HONOR SOCIETY of CENTRAL HIGH SCHOOL character.
+School is a duly chartered and affiliated chapter of this prestigious national organization.
+Membership is open to those students who meet the required standards in four areas of evaluation: scholarship, service, leadership, and character.
 Standards for selection are established by the national office of NHS and have been revised to meet our local chapter needs.
-Students are selected to be members by a five member Faculty Council, appointed by the President.
-It may be stow this honor upon qualified students on behalf of the faculty of our school each year.
+Students are selected to be members by a five-member Faculty Council, appointed by the President.
+It may bestow this honor upon qualified students on behalf of the faculty of our school each year.